Elliott-dev/NETFLIX_plotting_with_matplotlib/README.md

     * Added a label to the x-axis.

-    * Showeded my plot in the notebook.
+    * Showed my plot in the notebook.